 Outsourcing part of your business can be tricky, particularly if you’re looking overseas—or “offshoring”.
 Recruitment is hard enough locally, let alone in another country that you might know very little about.
 It’s not just the on-paper qualifications that make positions tricky to fill.
 It’s also the more subtle, personal qualities and values.

-Even so, more and more companies are heading to the Philippines and experiencing great results.
+Even so, more and more companies are outsourcing to the Philippines and experiencing great results.
 In fact it’s ranked in the world's top 10 for offshoring destinations.

 English is one of the Philippines’ official national languages.
 In fact, 75 million Filipinos speak English, making them the world’s third-largest population of native English speakers.

-When it comes to a good foundation for setting up off-shore, language cannot be overlooked.
-And if you start with the Philippines, it’s a concern you can quickly cross off your list.
+When it comes to a good foundation for setting up offshore, language cannot be overlooked and if you start with the Philippines, it’s a barrier you can quickly cross off your list.

 Cultural similarity can play a big role in your offshoring success.
 If the gap between your culture and that of your offshore team is too great, it can lead to performance issues and misunderstandings.

-As a former colony of the United States (and, prior to that, of Spain), the Philippines is in many ways culturally similar to a lot of Western countries.
+As a former colony of the U.S. (and, prior to that, of Spain), the Philippines is in many ways culturally similar to a lot of Western countries.
 If you were to visit Manila, you would, for instance, find the architecture familiar, as well as the lifestyle.

 “Malasakit” is a Filipino word which has no direct translation into English, but which broadly means to care for something or someone like it’s one’s own.
 It’s a concept that exists broadly across Filipino culture and also specifically within the workplace, as businesses who have already taken the step of offshoring in the Philippines can attest to.
 And it’s exactly the kind of work ethic you want in an employee - whether at home or abroad.

+As Fred Ayala, the former chair of the IT & Business Process Association of the Philippines (IBPAP), told an International Outsourcing Summit: “We serve the world and the world is better for it.”
 Start digging for information about Filipino culture and the word “hospitality” will appear countless times.
-Caring about the needs of others is a cultural practice that permeates all levels of society, dating back long before colonial times, and remarked upon by all who have the privilege of experiencing it.
+Caring about the needs of others is a cultural practice that permeates all levels of society, dating back long before colonial times and remarked upon by all who have the privilege of experiencing it.

-You can outsource almost any position to the Philippines, from customer service agents, to mobile app designers, and you can also fill roles vertically, from entry-level to mid-level, right up to senior and executive levels.
+When it comes to Philippines outsourcing, you can offshore almost any position from customer service agents to mobile app designers, and you can also fill roles vertically, from entry- and mid-level right up to senior and executive levels.